nikhil-96/DocTest/README.md

 You need a text editor for working on these files.
 I personally use Sublime text 3. https://www.sublimetext.com/3

-Apart from this you need nodejs (https://nodejs.org/en/download/), natural library of npm (https://www.npmjs.com/package/natural), textract (https://www.npmjs.com/package/textract), string-similarity (https://www.npmjs.com/package/string-similarity), and wordpos (https://www.npmjs.com/package/wordpos).
+Apart from this you need nodejs (https://nodejs.org/en/download/), natural library of npm (https://www.npmjs.com/package/natural).

 ### Installing